Naharul98/KCL-Buddy-scheme/README.md

 ### Running the tests from source
 To run the development version of the application, you must have composer installed.
 After this, ensure you are in the project directory and run: composer install

-After this, simply run the following command, and keep the terminal running: php artisan serve
+After this, simply run the following command, and keep the terminal running:
+> php artisan serve

 This will give an url, usually http://localhost:8000, which you can copy and paste into the browser to start the application.

 To run the tests, again ensure you have composer installed and php artisan serve running, then execute:

-vendor\bin\codecept run
+> vendor\bin\codecept run

 This will run all the tests we have available, including all: unit, functional and acceptance tests.
 Bear in mind this can be quite time consuming and can last up to 5 minutes.

-Please note that the acceptance tests will fail unless you have another copy of command prompt running php artisan serve in the back-ground.
+Please note that the acceptance tests will fail unless you have another copy of command prompt running php artisan serve in the background.